kubecost/docs/troubleshooting/troubleshoot-install.md

 Alternatively, Lens is a great tool for diagnosing many issues in a single view.
 See our blog post on [using Lens with Kubecost](https://blog.kubecost.com/blog/lens-kubecost-extension/) to learn more.

-## Configuring log levels
+## Configuring Log Levels

-The log output can be adjusted while deploying through Helm by using the `LOG_LEVEL` and/or `LOG_FORMAT` environment variables.
-These variables include:
+You can adjust the log output while deploying through Helm by using the `logLevel` property and/or the `LOG_FORMAT` environment variable.

+### Log Level Values

+The `logLevel` property accepts the following values:

 * `trace`
 * `debug`